matthieuporte/Forbidden-Jutsus/Maths/Linear Algebra/Matrices.md

 - a_{31} \begin{vmatrix}
     a_{12} & a_{13} \\ a_{22} & a_{23} \\ \end{vmatrix} $$

+>[!tip]
+>1 : we remove the first column and the first line
+>2 : we remove the first column and the second line
+>3 : we remove the first column and the third line

 >[!info] Properties on the determinant
 > $\text{Let } A,B \in \mathcal{M}_n \text{ and } \lambda \in \mathbb{K}. \text{Then :}$